mara-schulke/thb/datenbanken/sql/world.md

 ## Whats the capital of Azerbaijan?

-## Show all cities which have over 1000000 citizens in Asia
+## Show all cities which have over 1.000.000 citizens in Asia.

 ## Which countries are speaking Uzbek?